mcdonc/.nixconfig/videos/musnix2/script.rst

    musnix.rtcqs.enable = true;

-I've set up a program named ``xruncounter`` to try to generate xruns.  xruns happen when the operating system cannot supply audio software like Ardour with data fast enough.
+I've set up a program named `xruncounter
+<https://github.com/Gimmeapill/xruncounter>`_ to try to generate xruns.  xruns
+happen when the operating system cannot supply the audio subsystem with data fast enough.
 I haven't seen ``xruncounter`` generate any xruns under any configuration, so I'm not even sure it's working right.
 It does display the JACK buffer size, which was useful.
 It is not in ``nixpkgs`` but I've created a `Nix derivation to compile it from source